 As a transcutaneous electrical nerve stimulator, the SENSUS pain therapy device is a Class II medical device which received 510(k) clearance from the FDA in August 2012.
-In November 2012, the FDA provided 510(k) clearance for the disposable electrode used in conjunction with the SENSUS device, and in July 2013, the FDA provided 510(k) clearance for the use of SENSUS during sleep.
+In November 2012 the FDA provided 510(k) clearance for the disposable electrode used in conjunction with the SENSUS device.
 The intended use of the SENSUS pain management therapeutic system is the symptomatic relief and management of chronic intractable pain.